Emm-Gil/Final_Project_SQL/starting_with_questions.md

     product_name,
     city,
     COUNT(*) AS num_ordered,
+-- Counts how many times each product was ordered in each city
     RANK() OVER (
       PARTITION BY city
       ORDER BY COUNT(*) DESC
     ) AS rank
-  FROM
+-- Ranks the products within each city by number of orders FROM
     products p
   JOIN